 The mobile market continues to evolve and grow.
 This is evidenced by the large number of handset manufacturers that continue to churn out devices, the choice of different mobile operating systems, even the type of design that ranges from tablets to minis to standard sizes.
+This blog looks differences in testing your mobile application or game on emulators and real devices – in the context of test automation.
+As this is one of the most asked questions regarding mobile app testing many things should be included in the comparison.
+We’ll take a look at what things are important for end-users, how those things are seen by developers, and what eventually strikes a balance between testing on emulators and real devices.

 Given the rise in mobile use, companies and brands are turning more and more towards developing mobile applications and launching them into the market for consumers.
 However, the sheer number of possible mobile configurations can present a challenge for developers of these applications.
 Ensuring that an app works well on a large number of devices is crucial to avoid bugs and frustrated users.